European route E1: Northern segment

+Southern segment

 The E1 has two sections in Spain.
 The northern section is between Ferrol and Tui at the Portuguese border.
 It follows the motorway AP-9, a.k.a.
 The Atlantic Axis, which connects the Galician cities of Ferrol, A Coruña, Santiago de Compostela, Pontevedra and Vigo, continuing south towards Tui.
 The E1 follows the motorway A-55 near the city of Tui to the Portuguese border at the river Minho.